sedostheatre/sedos.co.uk/input/about/in-the-press.md

 > A good performance which can stand comparison with the best the professional stage has to offer
 ><footer><cite>Sweeney Todd, 2007, Sweeney Todd Forum online</cite></footer>

+# **2005**

+## *Company*

+>Sedos's production was cleverly directed by Roger Harwood, making great use of the space and artfully supported by a tight, nine-piece orchestra and superb Musical Director.
+Ensemble work was superb – the cast were all working together and most importantly, listening to each other which is a must for any of Sondheim’s musically challenging pieces...it was an entertaining, admirable effort for which Sedos is to be congratulated.
+><footer><cite>Company, 2005, Amateur Stage</cite></footer>

+## *Six Degrees of Separation*

+>In Luke Simond’s production John Guare’s highly polished exploration gets some added emotional charge from strong performances by Katey D’Ancona and Joespeh Coelho
+><footer><cite>Six Degrees of Separation, 2005, Time Out</cite></footer>

+## *Sexual Perversity in Chicago*

+> It’s ferocious rude stuff, smartly delivered in Matt Harrison’s production
+><footer><cite>Sexual Perversity in Chicago, 2005, Time Out</cite></footer>

+## *Jekyll & Hyde*

+>The cast give enthusiastic performances ...
+David Griffiths' musical direction produces strong chorus pieces and solo performances.
+Direction, from Dan Chasemore and Chloe Faine, results in all cast members maintaining their characters within and between scenes.
+><footer><cite>Jekyll & Hyde, 2005, Fringe Report</cite></footer>